binarymass/gimp-stable-diffusion/stablehorde/README.md

 1. Start GIMP and open the preferences dialog via "edit/preferences" and scroll down to "folders".
 Expand "folders" and click on "plug-ins".
 Select the folder which includes your username and copy the path.

-2. Open the file explorer, navigate to this directory and copy the file "gimp-stable-diffusion.py" from the repository into this directory.
+2. Enter the repository "stablehorde" directory and copy all the internal files to root of the Gimp's "plug-ins" directory.
 If you are on MacOS or Linux, change the file permissions to 755.

 3. Restart GIMP.
 You should now see the new menu "AI".
 If you don't see this, something went wrong.
 Please check in this case "Troubleshooting/GIMP" for possible solutions.
 The menu has one item "Stablehorde".
 This item can't currently be selected.
 This only works, when you opened an image before.
 More about this below.